gia-guar/JARVIS-ChatGPT/README.md

 # Keywords:
 - to stop or save the chat, just say 'THANKS' at some point;
-- To summon JARVIS voice just say 'HEY JARVIS' at some point;
+- To summon JARVIS voice just say 'JARVIS' at some point;

 <span style="color:grey">*not ideal I know but works for now*</span>